 that the idea of a national ID comes with some chilling history, which is why it has been opposed by activists on the right and left — by the libertarian Cato Institute and the A.C.L.U., by People for the American Way and the American Conservative Union.
 Opponents associate national identification cards with the Nazi roundups, the racial sorting of apartheid South Africa, the evils of the Soviet empire.
 Civil rights groups see in a national ID — especially one that might be required for admission to the voting booth — a shadow of the poll taxes and literacy tests used to deter black voters in the Jim Crow South.
 More recently, accounts of flawed watch-list databases and rampant identity theft feed fears for our privacy.
 The most potent argument against an ID is that the government — or some hacker — might access your information and use it to mess with your life.

 On matter of police ID checks, which I’ve written about: The law in France states that the police may request the ID of anyone whom they suspect may be about to violate the law or who poses a “threat to public order” (or of anyone in a designated area where public order is being disturbed, e.g. a riot zone).
-The police are not legally allowed to profile but they do anyway; they can basically control anyone they please (but then, this is the case in the US too).
-Re suspected undocumented foreigners, the police can base their control on “signes objectifs d’extranéité“—a lovely legalism that is not precisely defined but is, legally speaking, not to include physical appearance or the speaking of a foreign language in public … For citizens, several types of ID are acceptable, of which the CNI is only one.
-If a person controlled does not have any ID on his or her person, than s/he may be taken to the police station and held there for a maximum of four hours while his or her identity is verified.
+The police are not legally allowed to profile but they do anyway; they can basically demand ID of anyone they please (but then, this is the case in the US too).
+Re suspected undocumented foreigners, the police can base their control on “signes objectifs d’extranéité“—a lovely legalism that is not precisely defined but is, legally speaking, not to include physical appearance or the speaking of a foreign language in public 😀 … For citizens, several types of ID are acceptable, of which the CNI is only one.
+If a person whose ID is requested by the police does not have any on his or her person, s/he may be taken to the police station and held there for a maximum of four hours while his or her identity is verified.
 That’s it.
 So what’s the big deal?

 It seems totally normal to me that voters should produce a valid ID at the polling station.
 On this issue, I don’t follow the Democrats in their hysterical objections to Republican-driven legislation on this (however suspect or dishonorable the GOP’s motives may be).
 A proper Democratic response should be to say, okay, let’s have Congress pass a law mandating that drivers licenses contain citizenship or immigration status information; and for persons who don’t drive, that the states issue state ID cards upon request and that contain one’s citizenship info.
 This would make life so much easier for Americans: for citizens, employees, employers, legal immigrants, and so on.
 Really, what’s the big deal?